-Dear Potential or Current Master of Counseling Student,
+Dear Potential or Current Master of Counseling Student:

 Thank you for your interest in the Master of Counseling (MC) program in clinical mental health counseling at Arizona State University.
-Our clinical mental health counseling program, which is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), prepares counselors for practice in mental health, education, and social service settings.
+Our clinical mental health counseling program, which is an approved program under the Arizona Board of Behavioral Health Examiners (AzBBHE), prepares counselors for practice in mental health, education, and social service settings.
 Upon graduating and passing the National Counselor Examination, graduates are eligible to become Licensed Associate Counselors (LACs) in Arizona.
 After completing two years (3200 hours) of supervised clinical work, LACs are eligible to become Licensed Professional Counselors (LPCs) in Arizona.
+Please note, we are no longer accredited by the Council for Accreditation of Counseling and Related Educational Programs.

-Each year, we select a class of approximately 45-55 students.
+Each year, we select a class of approximately 45 students.
 We seek students with academic excellence, relevant work and life experiences, and superior letters of recommendation.
 Ideally, an applicant would have an undergraduate GPA of at least 3.5, GRE test scores in the 90th percentile or above, and at least one year of work or volunteer experience in a helping setting.
 We review applicants holistically, so a weakness in one area (e.g., low GRE scores) could be offset by other strengths.
 Importantly, we value multicultural knowledge, awareness, and skills.
 For more detail, please review the Program Admission section of this document.